How can businesses set up and accept recurring payments from customers?

 Monthly subscription | Starter: £0 (£200k billing free, then 0.75% per transaction) Performance: £499 + VAT/mo (£80k billing/mo free, then 0.75% per transaction) |

-Although features are extensive, Chargebee is not the easiest system to use.
-It has lots of analytics tools and options to integrate with other software (which may need tech skills), but these are not necessarily useful for a very small business.
+Although features are extensive, Chargebee is not easy to use.
+It has many analytics tools and software integrations (which may need tech skills), but these are not necessarily useful for a very small business.

-Since Chargebee does not directly process payments, it is completely up to your choice of payment provider which payment methods are accepted.
-With GoCardless, for example, Direct Debits are possible, whereas Worldpay lets you accept cards.
+Since Chargebee does not directly process payments, it’s completely up to your chosen payment provider which methods are accepted.
+With GoCardless, for example, Direct Debits are possible, whereas Worldpay accepts cards.

 Chargebee lets you customise the checkout process and subscription flow.